SpunkyTheHedgeHog/School-Mass-Notes/WW1 After The War.md

 ---
 aliases:
 ---
-Tags : #WW1 #France #Britian #Russia #Germany #America
+Tags : #WW1 #France #Britian #Russia #Germany #America #Roles
 ___
 # WW1 After The War
 The War was predilected to last far into **1920**, but unexpectedly, Germany Surrendered in **1918** because they could not hold off the [[WW1 Allied Powers|Allied Powers]].
 An Armistice was Signed, an agreement to end fighting, on **November 11th, 1918**.

 The Soldiers come home to a country that has changed.
+The Men who stayed home became richer and women became more independent.
+Women were always told that they could not do certain jobs, but when they came back home, they were shocked that women were succefully doing them.
 The [[Industrial Revolution|economic boom]] is over and now their former jobs have been taken, meaning that the soldiers can't find work.
 They feel forgotten, and are mentally worn down and ill.
 Many experience Shell Shock/PTSD.
 The Soldiers did not receive any sort of check or bonus - *though it was promised* - there is no plan to reintegrate soldiers back into society, and the government was not prepared.

 This time transitioned into [[The Roaring Twenties]]